qbessi/bash-scripts/README.md

    Script that updates system packages using `apt` or `yum`.

 4. **Log File Rotation**
-   Automate log rotation using a shell script to move old logs to an archive.
+   Log rotation using a shell script to move old logs to an archive.

 5. **Monitor Disk Space**
    Script to check disk space and alert if usage exceeds a certain threshold.